Stories of Hope

 Share

-Over half a million Central Floridians receive SNAP benefits each month to help buy food, milk, and other essentials.
+Over half a million Central Floridians receive SNAP benefits each month to help purchase food, milk, and other essential items.
 Across Florida, nearly 3 million people count on this support to keep food on the table.

 Across Central Florida, the need for food assistance is already sky-high.
 Families, seniors, and veterans are at a tipping point.
 Many describe making impossible choices and using food to balance their monthly budgets.
 The shutdown has disrupted financial stability and expanded the gap between need and available food resources.